muratk3n/thirdwave/en/2019/08/marx.md

 industrial production?
 This is key in today's inequality debate, and Toffler's waves, a recovered Marxist)

-Now whether there is revolution or not is beside the point.
+Whether or not there is revolution is beside the point.
 The truth of the matter is Marx's reasoning and path toward it was completely false.
-Socialism needs to free itself from his failed ideas IMO.

-Today's Marx to many is a mascot; with the big beard, looking philosophical, who is *somehow* related to the idea of a revolution.
-For people who want to pursue such route, and in this era of image making, his can be a useful image.
-But these paragraphs are not for the molotof throwers on the streets, they are for people who should know better.
-Anyone who wants to develop any global understanding of the world such as it is today, you are confronted with an amalgamation of failures, Marxist, libertards, goldcucks, centrists, romantics of Rome, or a Caliphate, muppets of all stripes still clinging to ideas that have absolutely nothing to offer for today's world.
+Today's Marx to many is a mascot; with the big beard, looking "philosophical", who is *somehow* related to the idea of a revolution.
+For people who want to pursue such route, and in this era of image making, his can be a useful.
+But anyone who wants to develop any global understanding of the world such as it is today, the route will be tough.

 Related